O que comer antes de dormir de acordo com o teu objetivo

 In this study78 police officers were separated into two groups.

-One of the groups ate most of the carbohydrates at night.
+One of the groups ingested most of the carbohydrates in the evening.

 In the other group, carbohydrates were consumed throughout the day.